cybergodai/cybergodai/README.md

    - Installing Chocolatey.
    - Enabling WSL2.
    - Installing Ubuntu 24.04.
 2. Monitor the progress and ensure no errors occur.
+If you will be prompted to restart choose NO.

 Outcome: Upon completion, WSL2 and Ubuntu 24.04 will be installed and ready for further configurations.
+After this install you will need to go to "Start"-and find Ubuntu 24.04 LTS and click on it, Ubuntu 24.04 first config will start, you will be promted to create admin/sudo user, please create a user for youself (memorize this user), you will be also asked to create a password for this super user (memorize this password as well) you will be asked two times to retype this password. then click enter and the Ubuntu 24.04 configuration will finish.
+DO NOT CLOSE THE UBUNTU TERMINAL WINDOW!

 NOTICE: You will need to go to Start->Run->write cmd-> perform command ipconfig/all check what is the ip address of your Ethernet adapter vEthernet (WSL) it should be something like 172.24.16.x and write down this IP address
 ---

 Step 2: Configuring with Python (`install_lxc_chrome_x12.py`)
 NOTICE: Open the install_lxc_chrome_x12.py with any code compiler such as VS Code and go to line 80 run_command('echo "export DISPLAY=172.24.16.1:0" >> and change the ip address to your WSL virtual IP address, also make similar change in line 85, line 117